Alcohol Producers Describe Business Challenges at the Nevada Economic Development Conference

 Her urban plant includes a tasting room, where the state restricts both tasting and retail selling.
 No patron may taste more than 4 ounces of spirits per day, and Racz may not sell more than one case per month to any single customer.
 Notwithstanding the monthly case purchase allowance, the annual sales per customer is capped at six cases, which means no customer can truly purchase a case every month.
 Total sales are capped 10,000 cases of spirits per year within Nevada, and 40,000 cases for export.

 Racz is less preoccupied with case limits than she is with limitations imposed by three-tier distribution.
 As an example of a business coup that caused distribution heartburn — Racz’s late husband, George, helped design the Mob Museum’s History of Prohibition exhibit, which opened last year.
-Las Vegas Distillery also signed on to brew spirits for a party facility decked out as a speakeasy.
+Las Vegas Distillery also signed on to brew private label spirits for a party facility decked out as a speakeasy.

 “When we are manufacturing products for somebody else… it has to be on the label that we are the manufacturer,” Racz told the conference audience.
 “But somebody else owns the brand.”